GWR and BR(WR) Models 9

 is basically a standard Hornby model.
 Except Hornby has never to date (November

-2010), released a Grange in this livery, with a Collett 3500 gallon tender,
+2010), released a 'Grange' in this livery, with a Collett 3500 gallon tender,

-it suits these locos particularly well.
+these locos particularly well.

 This unusual loco, no.2370, is an outside-framed